 1) Polymer clay.
 I use Premo in white, translucent and yellow for this bread.

-2) A sewing needle or toothpick.
+2) A needle tool (these have a handle for safety), sewing needle or toothpick.

 5) Sculpey super slicer, razor blade or xacto knife to cut through clay and scrape off powder from your chalk pastels.

 The following items can be found at your local hardware store, such as Home Depot:

 6) A ceramic tile - plain white and dirt cheap (Home Depot sells them for about 30 cents), a great surface for working on and baking clay on in your oven.
 It helps

 distribute heat more evenly during baking.
 Be sure to get an oven thermometer if you're unsure about your oven's accuracy.